motet-a/morgana/README.md

 }
 ````

-It's better yo write 1 class per file, so move Attribut in other file.
+It's better to write 1 class per file, so move Attribut in other file.

 To access to a new Hero, we can use the $ function and pass a reference to the Hero class :